poliwat/poliwat/content/log/imploding-at-the-gingerbread-house.md

 <img src="/images/fcc.png"/>

-Progress will be logged in the [IWNBH](/2017/08/02/internet-will-not-be-homogenized/) master log.
+Progress will be logged in the IWNBH = internet-will-not-be-homogenized/) master log.

 -==-===--=-==---=-=
 Jasmin our training instructor invited us to a house show last night